KetchupOnMyKetchup/ToDoList/README.md

 # Tutorial Partial Paths:
 The tutorial can be completed in full, or partially.
 Here are the partial paths:
-* If you are uninterested in Azure or are a junior developing learning to code to simply go through Parts 01-03 to understand how applications are setup.
+* If you are uninterested in Azure or are a junior developing learning to code to simply go through **Parts 01-03** to understand how applications are setup with a front end to an API layer to a SQL Database.
-* If you are seeking to learn Azure and the CI/CD process (and you already know Swagger and Dapper), you can do Parts 01 and 04-07.
+* If you are seeking to learn Azure and the CI/CD process (and you already know Swagger and Dapper), you can do **Parts 01 and 04-07** (skip 02-03).
-* If you are seeking to learn Azure and the CI/CD process, and you already know how to deploy to Azure manually and are only interested in the CI/CD process (and you already know Swagger and Dapper), you can do Parts 01 and 06-07.
+* If you are seeking to learn Azure and the CI/CD process, and you already know how to deploy to Azure manually and are only interested in the CI/CD process (and you already know Swagger and Dapper), you can do **Parts 01 and 06-07**.

 _Note: Parts 02-03 are optional and purely informational if you would like to learn how to use Swagger or Dapper.
 Swagger is a useful tool for API management and testing by directly accessing the API endpoints.
-Dapper is a micro-ORM that is very lightweight and makes accessing the database faster with much less code._
+Dapper is a micro-ORM that is very lightweight and makes accessing the database faster with much less code.
+No code changes are made during these steps, they are informational and explanatory only._

 # Wiki Tutorial Link
 **[Click here to go to the Wiki](https://github.com/catenn/ToDoList/wiki)**, where all the instructions have been placed for the tutorial.